imhojang/ant-design/docs/spec/dark.en-US.md

 ## When to use

-- Dark mode is reccomended when you are in a dark environment as it prevents eye strain.
+- Dark mode is recommended when you are in a dark environment as it prevents eye strain.
 - Dark mode is great for highlighting important content
   > It works similarly to turning off the lights in a movie theater.